 - Code of ethics: According to the Wall Street Journal, you probably want to look for an advisor who lists himself/herself as a fiduciary in the code of ethics.
-A fiduciary is a person “responsible for managing the assets of another person.”
-The individual should always act in accordance with the client’s best interests, and anyone who does not qualify oneself as a fiduciary often adheres to a lower standard.
+A fiduciary is a person or business responsible for managing the assets of another person that commits to always act in accordance with the client’s best interests, and anyone who does not qualify oneself as a fiduciary often adheres to a lower standard.

 A fee-based advisor is the better option, but be aware that this kind of advisor may try to prevent you from making purchases or liquidating assets because it does negatively affect his/her bottom line.

 For those just getting started, an hourly rate is usually the best option, especially if you don’t currently have a lot of assets.
 This sort of financial planner is generally new to the practice also and works extra hard to make sure you’re pleased and to secure future recommendations.